sdruix/AutomaticParallelization/README.md

 * Contribute something to this scripts.
 Updates, fixes, features...
 Whatever!

 Besides that, I hope you are kind enough to reference any your sources whether is my code or a code from a 3rd party!
+I must to apollogize since I know that the source code is not well commented, but all the funcion names are thought to be meanful.